aery32/aery32-refguide/source/clsdrv/serial_port.rst

 *periph_odma* constructors, defines the USART data direction, so be sure to select Peripheral DMA class' direction properly.

-When DMAs are instatiated, instantiate the Serial Port class driver:
+When both DMA drivers have been instantiated, instantiate the Serial Port class driver:

 .. code-block:: c++